 A roofer will not charge based on time, but on the complexity of the task.

-Even a simple tile replacement task may have added complications, such as the need to erect scaffolding for access where ladders are not safe or sufficient to do the job.
+Even a simple tile replacement may have added complications, such as the need to erect scaffolding for access.

 There may be added complexity if the roof has different levels, with tricky access issues including skylights, dormer windows or various chimneys to navigate.

 So, when trying to estimate the how much your roof will cost to fix, approach the job from a roofer’s perspective.
-Don’t always assume it’s a straightforward task.
+Don’t always assume it’s an easy task.

-Here are some of the common causes for your roof to leak.
-Knowing the signs can help with those spot checks for general roof maintenance before a problem gets more serious.
+Knowing the signs of a leak can help with those spot checks for general roof maintenance before a problem gets more serious.
+Here are some of the common causes to look out for:

 Missing or cracked tiles or roof slates